Penalized Estimation of Frailty-Based Illness-Death Models for Semi-Competing Risks: Data Application: Preeclampsia (PE) and Delivery

 Figure~\ref{fig:PE_m_bic} compares the estimated regression coefficients between unpenalized and penalized models, for each baseline hazard specification.
 As in the simulation studies, there appears to be little difference in the selection properties or resulting regression estimates between models with Weibull and piecewise constant baseline hazard specifications.
 Across all specifications, the penalized estimates chosen by BIC are highly sparse relative to the unpenalized MLE.
 The inclusion of a fusion penalty linking the coefficients in $h_2$ and $h_3$ further improved BIC, and fused several covariate effects for the timing of delivery before PE and given PE.
 Specifically, parity of 1 or more (meaning a history of at least one pregnancy lasting at least 20 weeks), and in the Weibull model, the presence of leiomyomas (benign gynecological tumors), are both estimated with shared coefficients on timing of delivery with and without PE.
 For comparison, models chosen by AIC are provided in Web Figure~\ref{fig:PE_m_aic}, which include more covariates but are still sparse relative to the full model.
+Finally, we find that in this application, beyond the estimated regression coefficients frailties did not play a large role in characterizing additional dependence between preeclampsia and delivery timing, as the estimated frailty variance is very close to 0 in all estimates.

 These results have strong clinical significance.
 In every specification and across all three hazards, the selected covariates are primarily maternal health history and behaviors, rather than demographics or baseline lab measurements.
-Many of the variables selected for the cause-specific hazard of PE---parity of 1 or more, BMI of at least 30, and pre-existing diabetes---align closely with findings of recent meta-analyses of factors affecting PE risk \citep{giannakou2018genetic}.
-Further illustrating the interplay between risk factors and the joint outcomes, fusion penalized estimates show parity of 1 or more associated both with delayed timing of PE, and accelerated timing of delivery in the presence of PE.
-This combination may correspond clinically with risk primarily of milder late-onset PE for which delivery can occur quickly with fewer risks.
+Many of the variables selected for the cause-specific hazard of PE---parity of 1 or more, BMI of at least 30, and pre-existing diabetes---align with findings of recent meta-analyses of factors affecting PE risk \citep{giannakou2018genetic}.
+Further illustrating the interplay of risk factors with the outcomes, fusion penalized estimates show parity of 1 or more associated both with delayed timing of PE, and accelerated timing of delivery in the presence of PE.
+This correspond clinically with risk of milder late-onset PE for which delivery can occur quickly with fewer risks.